Portrait Photography Pricing: What To Know

 Curate your gear bag

 Also, stock up on a selection of lenses, depending on the effect you’d like to capture in your portraits.
-Most photographers use lenses ranging from 85mm to 110mm for portrait photography, thanks to the flattering perspective on human faces and bodies.
-Due to their low depth of field, they’re also ideal for creating portraits with artistic background blurs.
-As with camera bodies, you can expect to pay upwards of $1,000 for top-end portrait lenses, like the Sigma 85mm f/1.4 DG HSM Art or the Nikon 85mm f/1.4G.
+Most photographers use lenses ranging from 85mm to 110mm for portrait photography.
+That’s due to the fact that it provides a flattering perspective on human faces and bodies.
+And with their low depth of field, they’re also ideal for creating portraits with artistic background blurs.

 Don’t forget other photography essentials, such as lights, diffusers, a tripod, a flash, extra batteries, and plenty of spare memory cards.
 You’ll likely spend years putting together your ideal setup based on your experiences in the studio or on the street.
 As your business continues to grow, you can invest in higher quality equipment, which will, in turn, allow you to raise your prices.